citra-emu/citra-web/site/content/entry/accurate-audio-emulation.md

 <!--more-->

+Thanks to the hard work of one of our very talented developers, some of Citra's longest standing issues are finally fixed!
+Special thanks to all those who are supporting these efforts on [Patreon](https://www.patreon.com/citraemu).
+These donations are given directly to support the hard working developers such as [wwylele](https://github.com/wwylele/) who spent almost an entire year of his spare time on the feature in this blog post!
+We love working on this project, and have a whole lot more to talk about in the coming weeks!

-It's been a long time in development, but we are finally pleased to announce that some of the longest standing bugs in Citra are now fixed thanks to the tireless efforts of [wwylele](https://github.com/wwylele/).
+It's been a long time in development, but we are finally pleased to announce that many of the oldest bugs in Citra are now fixed thanks to the tireless efforts of [wwylele](https://github.com/wwylele/).
 Among the titles that had issues with Citra's HLE audio emulation, one stands out as the number one most requested game of all time: Pokémon X and Y.
 Before we get too much into the long story behind this great achievement, we should set expectations for what this means for the users of the emulator.